impacting the lives of people living in poverty

 Vision

-Design and implement sustainable solutions that bridge inequitable access to health, nutrition and food so that by 2063, the African continent will be free from poverty, hunger, malnutrition, and non-communicable diseases (i.e., mental health disorders) and climate change crises.
+Design and implement sustainable solutions that bridge inequitable access to safe and nutritious food so that by 2063, the African continent will be free from malnutrition, food insecurity, climate change and poverty.

 Challenges